 Undergraduate students with a minimum of 60 earned credit hours and a 3.0 minimum cumulative grade point average are eligible to participate.
 (60 earned credit hour minimum may include classes in progress at the time of application.)
 No particular major or disciplinary background is required.
 Students will acquire skills and experience that will serve them well no matter what career they choose.

-Up to five interns will be selected for either the spring 2018 or fall 2018 semester.
-Each intern will receive a $5,390 award to help defray associated costs.
-Interns are required to complete 12-15 credit hours as specified by the Department of Political Science.
-Please note that the department will select interns for BOTH the spring 2018 and fall 2018 semesters in fall 2017.
+Up to five interns will be selected for the the semester.
+The Department of Political Science, if our budget allows, provides some financial support to help defray costs associated with living in DC.
+Interns are required to complete 15 credit hours as specified by the Department of Political Science.

 - Application Form